1. Personal data

 This data is collected when a user submits a report and automatically logged on a server of team red Service GmbH.
-This data is collected, processed and utilised to enable use of the website, system security, and technical administration of the network infrastructure.
+It is collected, processed and utilised to enable use of the website, system security, and technical administration of the network infrastructure.

-The following data is collected during use of the CITY CYCLING app:
+The following information is collected during use of the CITY CYCLING app:

-The data collected and processed is transmitted by the responsible party (Climate Alliance) to the Technische Universität Dresden (Chair of Transport Ecology at the Institute of Transport Planning and Road Traffic, “Friedrich List” Faculty of Transport and Traffic Sciences) for research purposes and processed there exclusively for scientific purposes within the framework of the MOVEBIS research project.
-The following data is transmitted for this purpose: GPS coordinates, 3-axis acceleration data, 3-axis gyroscope data, 3-axis magnetometer data, user ID, device ID, year of birth, form of address, municipality, smartphone model and operating system, build version of the app components.
+The responsible body (Climate Alliance) will transfer the data collected and processed to flow.d GmbH i.G. and Vision Velo UG where it will be processed further exclusively for the purposes of research and municipal cycling planning.
+The following information is transmitted for this purpose: GPS coordinates, 3-axis acceleration data, 3-axis gyroscope data, 3-axis magnetometer data, user ID, device ID, year of birth, form of address, municipality, smartphone model and operating system, build version of the app components.

 Data processing on the city-cycling.org website

-For technical reasons, Climate Alliance automatically collects and saves information in its server log files that has been transmitted by the user’s browser.
+For technical reasons, Climate Alliance automatically collects and saves information that a user’s browser transmits to it in its server log files.
 This includes the following information:

 Climate Alliance is not able to assign this data to a specific person.
-It is not combined with any other data sources and will moreover be deleted following a statistical analysis.
+This data is not combined with any other data sources; the data will moreover be deleted following a statistical analysis.

 3. Purpose of the processing and use of personal data

-The data mentioned in Section 2 will be used by Climate Alliance and those involved in the campaign (CITY CYCLING coordinators and team captains, RADAR! coordinators) for campaign communications.
+The data detailed in Section 2 will be used by Climate Alliance and those involved in the campaign (local and state coordinators, team captains, RADAR! coordinators) for campaign communication.
 Among others, this will include sending the following:

 The user will moreover only be shown the data (title, first and last name, total kilometres) for their team.
-When the according privacy settings are selected, the user’s team will only be able to see their title and initials; the total kilometres cycled can also be hidden.
-The local CITY CYCLING coordinators are able to use the data for local awards among their participants.
+When the according privacy settings are selected, the user’s team will only be able to see the user’s title and initials; the total kilometres cycled can also be hidden if desired.
+The local and state coordinators can use the data to award prizes among participants within the municipality.

-Personal data is only transmitted to and used by the TU Dresden within the scope indicated in Section 2.
+Personal data is only transmitted to flow.d GmbH i.G. and Vision Velo UG and used by the parties named for the purposes detailed in Section 2.